 The latest version i.e. 802.11n, is a wireless networking standard that uses multiple antennas to increase data rates.
 The performance of this version is influenced by network setup, interference from other nearby networks, frequency (2.4GHz or 5GHz) and more.
-If you find it disabled for some reason, here are the steps you can follow to review the recommended settings for 802.11n connectivity and enable it, if needed.
+If you find it disabled for some reason, here are the steps you can follow to review the recommended settings for 802.11n connectivity and enable it in Windows 10/8, if needed.

 Next, click ‘Change Adapter Settings’ link.

 Then, right-click the Wi-Fi adapter and select the ‘Properties’ button.